 We are always advised by our respective Banks not to share our ATM Card or ATM PIN to anyone.
-In fact every alternate day we receive on alert message regarding this.
+In fact every alternate day we receive an alert message regarding this.

 We too keep on eye to prevent such situation which would lead to Bank frauds.
-But sometimes we become carless towards our close relative like parents, siblings or spouse and break the rules mentioned by Banks.
+But sometimes we become careless towards our close relatives like parents, siblings or spouse and break the rules mentioned by Banks.

-Even after days when the money was not returned Rajesh visited to the SBI’s Helicopter Division Branch at HAL and logged a complaint again no action was taken as Bank stated that transaction was correct and customer had received the sum of money.
+Even after days when the money was not returned, Rajesh visited the SBI’s Helicopter Division Branch at HAL and logged a complaint against no action was taken as Bank stated that transaction was correct and the customer had received the sum of money.

 The couple again logged a complaint to the Bank with the help of CCTV footage of the particular day which showed Rajesh at the ATM and no money was disbursed from the ATM machine.
-Investigation committee formed at the Bank found that Vandana who was an accountholder in the Bank was was not the ATM user and had broken the SBI “non transferable rule” which mention that no there than the accountholder should use the ATM Card and is non-transferrable.
+Investigation committee formed at the Bank found that Vandana who was an account holder in the Bank was not the ATM user and had broken the SBI “non-transferable rule” which mentioned that no there than the account holder should use the ATM Card and is non-transferrable.
 Therefore money would not be reverted.

-Finally on 29th May 2018 court dismissed the case giving decision against Vandana & Rajesh.
+Finally, on 29th May 2018 court dismissed the case giving a decision against Vandana & Rajesh.
 Court mentioned that Vandana broke the rule by sharing ATM card and PIN to her husband.
-Instead of sharing Vandana should have given a self cheque or an authorisation letter to withdraw money.
-Therefore Bank is not responsible for the loss.
+Instead of sharing Vandana should have given a self-cheque or an authorization letter to withdraw money.
+Therefore the Bank is not responsible for the loss.

 SBI taught a hard lesson to every ATM users who share their PIN or Card to their close relatives.